AndrewAlizaga/CoolMusicApp/README.md

 APP_PORT=8080
 ```

-7) Run the project!, or build it and run the compiled!
+7) Run the project! or build it and run the compiled!

 ``` bash
 go run main.go